Post-Treatment and Oral Hygiene Instructions

 Providing Dental Instructions Post-Treatment to our Swanton & Sylvania, OH Patients

 The proper care of your newly straightened teeth is critical to the longevity of your results.
-Dr. Hwang of Amazing Smiles Orthodontics is diligent about providing his patients with the information they need after their braces and orthodontic appliances have been removed.
+Dr. Hwang of Amazing Smiles Orthodontics in Swanton is diligent about providing his patients with the information they need after their braces and orthodontic appliances have been removed.
 He is also available at any time to answer questions about cleaning the teeth, wearing retainers and returning for follow-up visits.

 Removable Orthodontic Retainers